nathamanath/blog/articles/ueberauth_and_guardian.md

   # => {"data":[{"username":"reader","id":1,"hashed_password":"$2b$12....]}
 ```

-By the way, now that our authentication pipeline is in place,
+*By the way, now that our authentication pipeline is in place,
-`Guardian.Plug.current_resource(conn)` will get us the current logged in user.
+`Guardian.Plug.current_resource(conn)` will get us the current logged in user.*

-### Permissions
+## User permissions

 Lastly lets have a quick look at managing user permissions.
 I want different
-authenticated users to have access to different api routes.
+authenticated users to have access to differing api endpoints.

-Our user module already has a permissions attribute holding a list of permission
+`Auth.Accoutns.User` already has a permissions attribute holding a list of
-names, and so lets put those to work.
+permission names, and so lets put those to work.

 Guardian provides the functionality to encode and check user permissions for us
 in the `Guardian.Permissions.Bitwise` behaviour and a corresponding